This post may contain affiliate links.

 Why is My Pound Cake Dry?

-- Over-baked: this could be from an oven that was too hot (I always recommend using an oven thermometer to check how accurate your oven is) or from being in the oven too long.
+- Over-baked: this could be from an oven that was too hot (I recommend using an oven thermometer to check how accurate your oven is) or from being in the oven too long.
 To avoid a dry cake, start checking the doneness after about an hour of baking.
-This will give you quite a bit of leeway should your oven be running hotter than it should.
+This’ll give you quite a bit of leeway should your oven run hot.

-- Wrong size of eggs: all of my recipes, and those developed by trustworthy recipe developers, are tested with large sized eggs.
-If you are using smaller eggs, this will likely impact the texture of the cake.
+- Wrong size of eggs: all of my recipes, and those developed by trustworthy recipe developers, are tested with large-sized eggs.
+If you’re using smaller eggs, this will likely impact the texture of the cake.
 For reference, one egg, out of shell, should weigh 50 grams.

 Strawberry Pound Cake Recipe